noahsamoa/noahsamoa/README.md

 </p>
 <!--
 You came here to read this?
 Wow, thanks.
-While you're at it, there's a better read than this markdown file https://mcnac.xyz/nmresume.pdf
+While you're at it, here's a better read than this markdown file: https://mcnac.xyz/nmresume.pdf
 -->